 About the Academy

-What would happen if we studied what was right with people rather than fixating on what is wrong with them?Don O. Clifton, Ph.D.
+What would happen if we studied what is right with people rather than fixating on what is wrong with them?Don O. Clifton, Ph.D.

 Former Chief Executive Officer, The Gallup Organization

 Inspired by the vision behind StrengthsQuest: Discover and Develop Your Strengths in Academics, Career, and Beyond by Donald O. Clifton and Edward “Chip” Anderson (revised by Laurie Schreiner in 2006), the Noel Strengths Academy serves as a resource for research, training, and consultations to advance the strengths movement in higher education and other strengths-oriented organizations.